orellazri/rust-raytracer/README.md

 A raytracer built in Rust. 💡

-A test-driven raytracer built with the guidance of the book "The Ray Tracer Challenge".
+A test-driven raytracer based on the book "The Ray Tracer Challenge".